GluuFederation/docs-de-prod/docs/source/reference/cr-rotate.md

 ## Overview

-Docker image packaging for oxShibboleth.
+CacheRefreshRotation is a special container to monitor cache refresh on a specific oxTrust container.

 ## Versions

 - Stable: N/A
-- Unstable: `gluufederation/oxshibboleth:4.0.0_dev`.
+- Unstable: `gluufederation/cr-rotate:4.0.0_dev`.

-Refer to [Changelog](https://github.com/GluuFederation/docker-oxshibboleth/blob/4.0.0/CHANGES.md) for details on new features, bug fixes, or older releases.
+Refer to [Changelog](https://github.com/GluuFederation/docker-cr-rotate/blob/4.0.0/CHANGES.md) for details on new features, bug fixes, or older releases.

 ## Environment Variables